 Bayer also notes that its flawed study “was peer-reviewed and published in the Journal of Economic Entomology, and that the EPA initially called it “scientifically sound” and said it “satisfies the guideline

 Indeed, that was what the Agency said at first blush.
 But the recently unearthed document reveals the EPA’s concern with the study.
 “Another field study is

 Bayer’s response?
 “This was an incomplete document, something that they were working on,” says Jack Boyne, Director of Communications at Bayer CropScience.
 “The study in question was a peer-reviewed, scientifically valid study.”

 honey bees.”
 That’s disingenuous at best.
 Bayer has already admitted that the misapplication of clothianidin was responsible for killing two-thirds of beekeepers’ bees in the Baden-Württemberg region of Germany.

 use of pesticides for seed treatments.”
 Bayer won’t accept fault for the incident.
 Nevertheless, its own 2008 press release goes against its 2010 statement that clothianidin has been used without incident to honey bees.
 (Bayer responds that the statement was only meant to refer to clothianidin use in the U.S.)

-A number of factors contributed to the disaster in Germany--a combination of strong winds, dryness in the area, and faulty seed coatings from a local seed treatment company are all responsible.
+A number of factors contributed to the disaster in Germany–a combination of strong winds, dryness in the area, and faulty seed coatings from a local seed treatment company are all responsible.
 “I don’t think it will happen again.
 This is one of the leading products in

-But even if clothianidin is entirely safe if applied correctly--and we don’t believe it is--Bayer can’t guarantee that the pesticide will be used properly by growers.
-Should the fate of our bees--and a third of American agriculture--really rest in the hands of seed treatment companies and changeable weather conditions?
+But even if clothianidin is entirely safe if applied correctly–and we don’t believe it is–Bayer can’t guarantee that the pesticide will be used properly by growers.
+Should the fate of our bees–and a third of American agriculture–really rest in the hands of seed treatment companies and changeable weather conditions?